cname87/project-perform-k8es/README.md

 ### Creation of a test cluster

-A test GKE cluster, e.g. named 'ppk8es-test', can be created using the cluster creation utility 'setup-gke-cluster.sh'.
+A test GKE cluster, e.g. named 'ppk8es-test', can be created using the cluster creation utility 'setup-gke-cluster.sh' with the parameter -t.

 Note that the ssl certificate is only enabled on one cluster.
 If the production cluster is running then the ingress with ssl certificate will not be enabled on the test cluster.
 Use port-mapping to access the front end (or backend) services.